crazybilly/fundRaising/README.md

 fundRaising
 ====================
   Functions for Fundraising Analytics
 -----------------------------------

   - `fydaynum()` - determine the day of the fiscal year from a date
 - `fy()` - determine the fiscal year from a date
 - `fy2()` - determine the fiscal year from a date and select any month as the start of the fiscal year
 - `longest_consecutive()` - determine the longest consecutive giving streak for constituents
+- `consistency()` - the rate of fiscal years with a gift over the number of active years for a constituent

 Functions to Add (based on 8/31/2018 call)
 - [ ] lybunt and sybunt finder